divyaapaduvalli/my-artifacts/README.md

 Custom maven registry

-To publish to this repository: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry
+Follow this doc to publish to this repository: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry